Sarah Benck

-Sarah Benck (born 28 March 1984) is a female musician from Omaha, Nebraska, and a visible figure in the Omaha Indie rock scene.
+Sarah Benck Tardy (born Sarah Louise Benck; 28 March 1984) is a musician from Omaha, Nebraska, and a visible figure in the Omaha indie rock scene.
 She is a singer-songwriter and plays the guitar and harmonica.
 Together with The Robbers she has recorded two albums: Suicide Doublewide (2005) and Neighbor's Garden (2007).

 Awards and accolades

 She was awarded "Best contemporary singer" at the 2006 Omaha Entertainment and Arts Awards and "Best Adult Alternative" with the Robbers in 2007.
 That year they were also nominated for "Best blues", "Artist of the year", and "Local album of the year" (for Neighbor's Garden).